MicrosoftDocs/win32/desktop-src/MSIPCThin2/msauthenticationcallback-protocol-objc.md

 audience: developer
 author: REDMOND\\bruceper
 manager: REDMOND\\mbaldwin
-ms.assetid: '62E538A0-ECFB-4582-BA4B-184CEEE56E08'
+ms.assetid: 62E538A0-ECFB-4582-BA4B-184CEEE56E08
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'active-directory-rights-management'
+ms.technology: active-directory-rights-management
 ms.tgt_platform: multiple
-keywords: ["MSAuthenticationCallback protocol"]
+keywords:
+- MSAuthenticationCallback protocol
 topic_type:
 - apiref
 api_name:
 - MSAuthenticationCallback protocol
 api_type:
 - NA
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # MSAuthenticationCallback protocol

 Protocol for getting an access token.
 Your application should implement this protocol and pass it to the Rights Management SDK 4.2 APIs that perform authentication.

 We recommend that you use the [Azure AD Authentication Library (ADAL)](https://msdn.microsoft.com/library/jj573266.aspx).
 However, other authentication libraries that support OAuth 2.0 can be used as well.
 For more information, see the *Prerequisites* section in the [iOS and OS X Apps](ios-sdk.md) topic under [Get started](get-started.md).